What We Build

 The common factor: the AI is talking to people who haven't authenticated, haven't agreed to terms, and have no shared context with the business.

-Why public-facing is structurally different from internal AI
+Why facing the public is structurally different from internal AI

 Internal-team AI talks to your team.
 Strangers don't.